Mohawk Fade

 written by The Editors

-Of all the men’s hairstyles out there, the mohawk is probably one of the most infamous and controversial.
+Of all the men’s hairstyles out there, the Mohawk Fade Haircut is probably one of the most infamous and controversial.

 You might consider the mohawk an extreme haircut with the hair pointing up in long spikes.
 However, the traditional mohawk is much more subtle than its punk-inspired variation.
 A classic mohawk features a crest that varies in length, and it can even be less than an inch in height.